kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - A fight breaks out in the Inn.
 - Regrika killed Ulrien easily.
 - She turns to everyone in the room and says they are all dead.

+### 4.30

+- Several have died.
+They are not able to injure Regrika.
+- Az'kerash orders Regrika to go after Ryoka and not to kill Erin Solstice.
+- Regrika wants to kill Erin, but reluctantly obeys.
+- Zel and Ilvriss are fighting Ikriss.
+They have all been teleported into Liscor.
+- Ikriss is using illusions and causing much destruction in the city.
+- At the Inn nobody is able to harm Regrika.
+- Halrac fires a piercing arrow at Regrika, it harms her.
+She is furious.
+- Everyone is fleeing and trying to distract Regrika.
+- Regrika goes through the door into Celum.
+- People are dying in Liscor.
+Ikriss has many illusions of himself.
+- Xrn enters the battle in Liscor.
+- Xrn says she is not to interfere unless attacked first.
+She wants Ikriss to hit her with a spell.
+- Xrn can see through the illusions and is constantly staring at Ikriss.
+- Zel realizes this and is able to land a blow on Ikriss.
+- Before Zel can land a killing blow a powerful teleportation spell saves Ikriss.
+- Zel and Ilvriss race to the Inn.
+- Venitra finds Ryoka at the Frenzied Hare, sitting with the Horns of Hammerad.
+- Venitra attacks, Ryoka flees.
+- Pisces distracts Venitra.
+He uses [Bone Fracture] and injures her.
+Pisces knows she is a skeleton.
+- Venitra catches Ryoka and breaks her fingers.
+- Az'kerash tells Venitra to stop wasting time and find Ryoka.
+Venitra things she has.
+- Az'kerash realizes something is wrong.
+Venitra does not have Ryoka.
+- Az'kerash's minions scry Ryoka.
+He tells Venitra her location and to use [Haste] to catch her.
+- Az'kerash is annoyed.
+He gives his minions scrolls of [Greater Teleportation] and tells them to kill Zel.
+- His minions are suprised.
+Even he cannot obtain more scrolls of [Greater Teleportation].
+- Bea, Kerash, Oom, and Ijvani are all sent to Liscor to battle.
+The spell there will take 30 minutes.
+- Venitra is chasing Ryoka.
+Ryoka is unable to run like the wind.
+Venitra finally catches her.
+- Relc appears and kicks Venitra.
+- Venitra ignores him and chases after Ryoka.
+Relc is faster though and distracts her.
+- Eventually Venitra slices Relc and he flees.
+Venitra resumes chasing Ryoka.
+- Venitra catches Ryoka.
+- Ivolethe watches.
+She has already bent and nearly broken the rules for Ryoka.
+She cannot do more.
+- The other Faeries warn her not to do anything for Ryoka, and that their King is watching.
+- Ivolethe freezes venitra.
+She breaks the rules.
+Ivolethe will not let her friend die.
+- The other Frost Faeries are screaming that Ivolethe broke the rules.
+- Ivolethe falls from the sky and breaks.
+Ryoka keeps running and weeps.
+- Ryoka runs into Teriarch's cave.
+He is upset.
+Why did she bother him and risk his wrath?
+- Ryoka yells at him.
+Why did her friends have to die for his stupid letter?
+- Teriarch is confused who she means.
+Ryoka yells and says Az'Kerash's name.
+- The spell triggers and Ryoka dies.